 - Write or call the people you admire and ask for advice or a meeting.
 You actually never know who is willing to meet with you and you will be surprised.
-This could result in important or life changing advice, or even a connection which you can leverage for the rest of your life!
+This could result in important or life-changing advice or even a connection that you can leverage for the rest of your life!
 The earlier you can meet them in life, the stronger the bond may be.

 - There is nothing more interesting to people than their own problems.
 Think about what others are dealing with, and try to come up with ideas to help them.
 Almost anyone, however senior or important, is receptive to new ideas provided they are thoughtful.

 - Every business is a closed, integrated system with a set of distinct, interrelated parts.
 Great managers understand how each part works on its own and in relation to all the others.

 - Information is the most important asset in business.
 The more you know the more perspective you have, and the more likely you are to spot patterns and anomalies before your competition.
 Hence, always be open to new people, experiences, or knowledge.